Does your landlord report to the credit bureau?

 Aside from paying your rent on time and regularly checking your credit reports, here are other things you can do that may help raise your credit score:

-- If you are a credit card holder, maintain a low credit balance.
-Do not use up all your available credit.
+- Maintain a low credit card balance.
+Do not use all your available credit.

-- Try to avoid having too many new credit applications because these can negatively affect your credit score, especially when you are looking to apply for a car loan or mortgage.
+- Avoid having too many new credit applications because these can negatively affect your credit score, especially when you are looking to apply for a car loan or mortgage.
 This applies even to applications for department store cards.

 - Pay off your debts little by little, even if you can only afford to pay just a little more than the minimum amount due.